Main Claire's Itchy Feet logo

 5. Wat Pho

-After all of that walking it’s time to chill out and what better way to do that while getting a different view of Bangkok that taking an evening cruise along the Chao Phraya River.
-Yes, it’s super touristy, but that doesn’t mean it’s not an awesome thing to do though.
+After all that walking, it’s time to relax—what better way to do that than by taking an evening cruise along the Chao Phraya River?
+Yes, it’s super touristy, but that doesn’t mean it isn’t a must-see!

 The Insider’s Guide to Travel in Thailand Like a Yogi